Gabriel-Nunes/livecoin/README.md

 A webcrawler for cryptos using Scrapy.

-This package get crypto currecies data from "https://www.livecoinwatch.com".
+This package get crypto currencies data from "https://www.livecoinwatch.com".

 Input: